mharry97/smash-discord-bot/README.md

 ### Commands
 - `/8ball` Classic fun command that takes a question and responds with an answer from a list of possible answers.
-Should be used on the thread.
 Is never wrong.